I come to these woods for solitude. I come when I’m tired of being bothered. Here, no one troubles me with pestering questions, like “How’s the wife?”

 Invisible fingers, like the ones that run through my hair each night when I try to sleep.

 Kneeling down, I brush the leaves aside, removing layer after layer of rotting foliage until another face leers back at me.
-It’s riddled with holes, some from the parasites that squirm their way between the crumbling flesh, others too perfect and large to be the work of insects.
+It’s riddled with holes, some from the parasites that squirm their way between the crumbling flesh, others less natural.
 Another sweep of my arm reveals the body, hardly recognizable as a woman anymore.

-Let it work this time, I think to myself as I straighten my knees and reach into my pocket, shuddering as I feel a cold touch against my arm.
+Let it work this time, I think as I straighten my legs and reach into my pocket.
+I shudder away from a cold touch against my arm.
 My fingers close around the handle, pull the gun from its place, and point it at the corpse, aiming for a patch relatively free of bullet holes.

 The woods, so tranquil, threaten to collapse as the echo of my shot rips through them.
-I hold my breath for a moment, reaching out with all my senses as I try to ascertain if I am alone.
-I certainly feel alone, but by now I know that it’s too soon to hope.
-Better to wait until I get home.
-Better to get a good night’s sleep first, to look someone in the eye when asked “How’s the wife?” and answer back “Good as always.”
+I hold my breath for a moment, reaching out with all my senses, trying to ascertain if I’m alone.
+I certainly feel alone, but by now I know it’s too soon to hope.
+Better to wait until I’m home.
+Better to get a good night’s sleep first, to look someone in the eye when asked, “How’s the wife?” and answer back, “Good as always.”
 Then—only then, when I don’t feel that icy touch on my shoulder—will I know.

 Please darling, rest in peace!